Any links to Amazon are affiliate links.

-If you start BW at birth, you can expect it to get a lot better at about 8 weeks, then dramatically better at 3 months, and then life is sweet at 6 months.
+If you start On Becoming Babywise at birth, you can expect life with the baby to get a lot better at about 8 weeks, then dramatically better at 3 months, and then life is sweet at 6 months.
 When I say start at birth, I mean start at birth.
-I mean that you start CIO at 1 week.
-I mean that you work on a consistent wake time no matter how tired you are in the morning.
+I mean that you allow your baby to fall asleep independently right away.
+I mean that you work on a consistent wake time every morning no matter how tired you are from waking in the night.
 I mean that you are working toward the 3 hour schedule (keeping in mind the many growth spurts in this time period).
 I mean that you are consistent.
 That you try to stay home for 90% of naps.
 I know you are stir crazy.
 I know you are dying to get out of the house; grocery shopping is a thrill!
-But if you take those first 8 weeks and really focus on getting your child into a steady rhythm and get CIO down to WIO (whimper it out) and even SIO (sleep it out), then by week 8 you will have reached stabilization.
+But if you take those first 8 weeks and really focus on getting your child into a steady rhythm and get your baby to the point of being able to fall asleep independently, then by week 8 you will have reached stabilization.
 Your baby will be stable in patterns and if he gets disrupted he will bounce back rather quickly.
 Well worth it, at least in my eyes.

 Your child will get there, too.
-This time of year (Christmas time) is a crazy time and not one you can stay home and get your child stable.
-Keep working on it, and in January start a plan to get your child into a predictable, steady routine.
+It can be hard to have a time of year of super-consistency.
+Holidays, birthdays, vacations, reunions…they happen.
+Keep working on it, and do your best to get your child into a predictable, steady routine.
 Once you do, you can disrupt it with little or no problems.
 It is worth the initial effort.
+For more help on starting late, see my Starting Babywise Late Guide.

 - Catherine said…